-This theoretical prediction might now-a-days be validated with the current observations of the James Webb Space Telescope (JWST).
-A recent video entitled The Big Bang was Wrong -We live in a Black Hole! posted on YouTube, features Michio Kaku explaining why the recent observations of the JWST are challenging what we know about the origin of our universe.
-Most of our mainstream astronomy and astrophysics may have to be rewritten!
+This theoretical prediction might now-a-days be validated with the current observations of the James Webb Space Telescope (JWST), as explained by Michio Kaku in a video entitled The Big Bang was Wrong -We live in a Black Hole! (posted on YouTube and no longer available), where he addressed why the recent observations of the JWST are challenging what we know about the origin of our universe.
+We will discuss such observations hereafter.

 The main challenging observation from JWST is the detection of at least 6 huge galaxies, up to 10 times bigger than our Milky way, appearing at time frames in the early universe (approximately half a billion years old after the Big Bang).
 Galaxy formation based on the Big Bang model require much larger time scales for these galaxies to form, of many billion years.
 The possibility that these are not galaxies, but quasars, is trim because their spectral signature does not coincide.
 Therefore, unless these galaxies happened by some new extravagant condition that we are unaware of, they should not be there, and the fact that they are could be a clear indication that the Big Bang theory no longer holds.